-Fiscal Year 2022 audited financial results are provided as part of this Annual Update to Bondholders.
-Interim financial reports (preliminary and unaudited) for each quarter of Fiscal Year 2022 were presented to the Audit, Finance and Investment Committee at each meeting of the Board of Trustees and are available on the University's Office of Business and Finance website:
+Fiscal Year 2022 audited financial results were provided as part of the Annual Update to Bondholders.
+Interim financial reports (preliminary and unaudited) for each quarter are presented to the Finance & Investment Committee at each meeting of the Board of Trustees and are available on the University's Office of Business and Finance website:

-https://busfin.osu.edu/university-business/debt-management/investor-relations-continuing-disclosure.
+https://busfin.osu.edu/university-business/debt-management/investor-relations-continuing-disclosure.\

-Such interim financial reports are not incorporated into and do not constitute a part of this update to Bondholders
+\ Such interim financial reports are not incorporated into and do not constitute a part of this update to Bondholders.